 The President shall preside at Student Government meetings.
 The President is responsible for developing and distributing the agenda for each Student Government meeting.
 The President is an ex-officio member of all Student Government Committees.

-The President shall have the power to nominate any student, in governmental service or not, into any committee or appoint persons to vacancies, subject to the approval of the SGA at-large.
+The President shall have the power to nominate any student, in governmental service or not, into any committee or appoint persons to vacancies, subject to the approval of the SGA at-large and in accordance with SGA Bylaws Article IV: Appointments.

-The President shall appoint Parliamentarian and an External Vice-President, to be approved by the SGA at-large, within two (2) business meetings of his/her tenure.
+The President shall appoint an External Vice-President, to be approved by the SGA at-large, within two (2) business meetings of their tenure and in accordance with any polices set forth in the SGA Bylaws Article IV: Appointments .

 Section 3.
 The Internal Vice-President of the Student Government shall, at the time of seeking office, have a minimum of twelve (12) hours of undergraduate credit or eight (8) hours of graduate credit successfully completed at the University of Illinois Springfield.
 The Internal Vice- President shall have been enrolled for at least two semesters at UIS.
 The Internal Vice-President must, at the time of election, be able to serve for the entire academic year.